From locked mix to export — how Veyra actually works

 Thirteen locked steps — no wandering tabs

-In the product, routes under /video-plan/… mirror the stepper: each stage unlocks the next with explicit approve / lock semantics where it matters (world, grid, filming style).
+In the product, routes under /project-plan/… mirror the stepper: each stage unlocks the next with explicit approve / lock semantics where it matters (world, grid, filming style).
 The database holds a single planner session per project so refresh, collaboration, and exports always reload the same truth.

 Assembly room for the cut